BioBuzz by Workforce Genetics

 Incubator “Cheat Sheet” for Life Science Entrepreneurs in the BioHealth Capital Region

 The BioHealth Capital Region (BHCR) continues to grow rapidly with new startups and a greater number of clinical and commercial stage companies.
-The region expects to add approximately 2,000 life science-related jobs in the near term with more on the way.
-Whether it’s Kite Pharma building a new manufacturing site in Frederick County, MD, the growth of cell and gene therapy companies such as Autolus, Inc., REGENEXBIO, and RoosterBIO, Inc. or recent acquisitions of companies like Paragon BioServices, Inc., it’s evident that the BHCR is thriving.
+The region aims to be in the top three biohealth clusters in the country by 2023.
+Whether it’s Kite Pharma‘s new facility in Frederick County, MD, companies like ATCC scoring contracts for critical vaccines, or recent moves to the area by companies like Synexa Life Sciences, it’s evident that the BHCR is thriving.

-There are several Incubators across the region that have proven to be a fantastic option for biohealth startup companies.
-These incubators are providing the right mix of services, amenities and mentorship programs that help young companies navigate a complex process, find their way and succeed.
+There are several incubators across the region that have proven to be fantastic options for biohealth startup companies.
+These incubators provide the right mix of services, amenities, and mentorship programs that help young companies navigate complex processes, find their way, and succeed.

-Many other local resources are expanding with new programs to meet the needs of a growing pool of entrepreneurs entering the incubator spaces.
-As Judy Costello, Managing Director for BioHealth Innovation (BHI) shared, “BHI’s monthly Entrepreneur-in-Residence Feedback sessions, non-dilutive funding application assistance, annual fall investor partnering conference and other activities are available to early-stage companies in any of the region’s incubators.”
+Many other local resources also offer programs to meet the needs of a growing pool of entrepreneurs entering the incubator spaces.
+As Judy Costello, Managing Director for BioHealth Innovation (BHI) shared, “BHI’s monthly Entrepreneur-in-Residence Feedback sessions, non-dilutive funding application assistance, annual fall investor partnering conference, and other activities are available to early-stage companies in any of the region’s incubators.”

 Here are five of the top incubator options for Biohealth startups in the BioHealth Capital Region.